valdok/grin-rfcs/text/0023-multisig-wallet.md

 Suppose a multisig wallet owns two coins, with values $V1 < V2$.
 There's a decision to spend the coin with value $V1$ in a transaction.
 It's collectively built and signed, but then a malicious actor changes the input to $V2$, and appends its UTXO that absorbs the value $V2-V1$.

 Actions such as replacing coins are generally not possible, because different coins have different blinding factors, and it's not feasible to build a valid transaction when the blinding factor balance isn't compensated.
-But what if rgw attacker can manipulate inputs and outputs such that the **resulting blinding factor balance is unchanged**?
+But what if the attacker can manipulate inputs and outputs such that the **resulting blinding factor balance is unchanged**?

 Coins with different numbers (i.e. IDs) will have different blinding factors.
 But what if a wallet owns several coins with different values but the same number?
 Normally actors should not take part in UTXO creation with coin number that was already used.
 But the situation may be confusing because of the blockchain state volatility.
 There can be potential reorgs, whereas transactions may be reverted, and then, after some time, included again in a block.
 By such it's theoretically possible the wallet will own several coins with the same ID, but different values.
 If the same blinding factor is used in all of them, then it's trivial to replace them in an already-built transaction.

-**Mitigation:** include the coin value in the blidning factor derivation too.
+**Mitigation:** include the coin value in the blinding factor derivation too.

 ### Wagner attack, Prouhet-Tarry-Escott (PTE) problem